dooinn/art_style_classifier/README.md

 - Enhance the similarity recommendation system with additional features.
 - Add more detailed artist information and multimedia content.

+## Image Data Source

+The dataset used for training the art style classification model is sourced from Kaggle:

-Explore the world of art with the ArtStyle & Artists WebApp!
+- **Best Artworks of All Time**: [Kaggle Dataset](https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time) Explore the world of art with the ArtStyle & Artists WebApp!
 Feel free to contribute or provide feedback.